Joshua Fielden (politician): Career

 After education at a Unitarian school in Switzerland, Fielden returned to England to act as his father's private secretary, and to work in the family textile firm, Fielden Brothers.
 He became a partner in the firm in 1852.
 The business was very successful and profitable, and the Fielden family dominated public life in Todmorden, controlling the town's local board and preventing the erection of a workhouse in Todmorden until the 1870s.
 He was a justice of the peace for both Lancashire and Yorkshire (Todmorden being divided between the two counties).

-Joshua played a part in the opposition to the Factory Act of 1850 which added two hours to the working week in order to secure an end to the relay system.
+Joshua played a part in the opposition to the Factories Act 1850 which added two hours to the working week in order to secure an end to the relay system.
 By the 1860s Fielden was again becoming involved in national politics, notably by his campaign against the Malt Tax.
 He also continued to argue for shorter working hours for labourers, while seeking cuts in government expenditure and (although a Dissenter) was opposed to the disestablishment of the Church of Ireland.

 After receiving his inheritance from his uncle in 1869, Joshua retired from the family business and purchased the 300 acre Nutfield Priory Estate, near Redhill, Surrey.
 He rebuilt Nutfield Priory as a Gothic mansion, employing John Gibson as his architect.
 Gibson had already worked for Fielden in Todmorden: he was responsible for the Town Hall, the Unitarian church and for extending Stansfield Hall.
 He moved from Stansfield Hall to Nutfield in 1872, hiring a special train to move his possessions.
 In 1885 he became a JP for Surrey.
 He led an increasingly extravagant lifestyle, having withdrawn his capital from the family firm in 1879.

 He was a director of the South Eastern Railway from 1874 to 1879. in 1877 he led the Board in passing a vote of censure on the chairman (Sir Edward Watkin) and requiring the resignation of Watkin's son Alfred Watkin from the SER's employment.
 When the shareholders voted to give Sir Edward extraordinary powers, Fielden resigned; he was replaced on the board by Alfred Watkin.